celery/celery/docs/userguide/configuration.rst

 ``task_create_missing_queues``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If enabled (default), any queues specified that are not defined in
+If enabled (default), any queues specified that aren't defined in
 :setting:`task_queues` will be automatically created.
 See
 :ref:`routing-automatic`.